 A: To offset the costs of the March, each marcher is asked to contribute $20 per day — either personally, through finding sponsors, or through a scholarship.
 Children 12 and under are $10 per day.
+There is no charge for the welcome night on Friday, August 31.
 We will help you set up your profile on our Meet the Marchers page.
 Marching fees will cover food, camping space fees, march t-shirt, and transportation of gear while marching.
 You will be responsible for providing your own tent and camp gear — though we expect to have some supplies donated that we can share with marchers who don’t have these things.
 We will be creating a video to show you what to pack and you can review the packing list here.

 Q: What equipment will I need?